forsys-sp/ForSysXR/README.md

 <img src="man/figures/run_tutorial_1_1_49-50_inR.jpg" width="300" align="center"/>

+### Using threshold

+It is possible to define a treatment threshold in ForSys.
+For instance, a given stand may be available for treatment, but if it does not contain a certain value of biomass or any fire metric, it may be not targetted for treatment.
+Here, the field threshold represents predicted flame length in meters.
+As an example, one could be limit the treatments to be allocated only in areas with predicted flame length greater than 2 meters.

 We run *forsys* with the following arguments. *Forsys* always writes its outputs to csv files saved within the output folder, but we can optionally set it to write that data out to a list which has three